List of Blyth Spartans A.F.C. seasons

 Blyth Spartans Association Football Club is an association football club based in Blyth, Northumberland.
-They are currently members of the National League North, the sixth tier of English football, and play at Croft Park.
+They are currently members of the Northern Premier League Division One East, the eighth tier of English football, and play at Croft Park.

 Early history

 In the beginning, the club played only friendly matches before joining the East Northumberland League in 1901.
 The first recorded honour was a league success in 1901 followed by further victories in 1905–06 and 1906–07.
 The club then joined the Northern Football Alliance, remaining there for six seasons winning the league in 1908–09 and 1912–13.
 In 1913 the club moved upward joining the ranks of the semi professionals in the North Eastern League and remained there until this league folded in 1958.